 Established in 1749, De Gruyter is an independent academic publisher with a long history.
-While it remains true to its founding principles, De Gruyter continues to adapt to changing audience needs, embracing digital transformation with an award-winning website that hosts 110,000 scholarly books and 800,000 journal articles.
+While it remains true to its founding principles, they continue to adapt to changing audience needs, embracing digital transformation with an award-winning website that hosts 110,000 scholarly books and 800,000 journal articles.

 Such a partner would need the subject matter expertise to cover the variety of topics De Gruyter publishes.
 They would need to demonstrate the creativity and audience awareness to turn complex, in-depth research into clear, concise, engaging blogs and press releases.